ShangtongZhang/ShangtongZhang.github.io/markdowns/teaching/cs4501_fall_24/index.md

 Late submission after 48 hours loses all scores.
 No late submission is allowed for the final projection presentation and writeup.
 No exception will be made unless doctor notes or [SDAC](https://www.studenthealth.virginia.edu/SDAC) notifications are provided.
-- Regrading Policy: For every assignment, one regrading request is allowed.
-I will regrade the **entire** assignment and there is no guarantee that the score will not decrease.
+- Regrading Policy: For every task, one regrading request is allowed.